Design Tip Tuesday - Gender Neutral Spaces

-Designing a gender-neutral space can be very difficult.
-Do you and your spouse agree on the overall look in feel of your home?
-I know I was surprised when my husband voiced his opinion about decor of our home.
-That was not something I would of thought he cared about.
+Designing a gender-neutral room or space can be very difficult.
+Do you and your spouse agree on the overall look and feel of your home?
+I know I was surprised when my husband voiced his opinion about the decor of our home.
+That was not something I would have thought he cared about.
 Talking to other couples we found that we weren’t alone.
 It’s a common goal for many to want a collective atmosphere in the home that the whole family will enjoy.
 A space that marries both masculine and feminine beautifully in one space.
 This design tip is centered on finding that balance.
 The key to designing a gender-neutral room doesn’t mean choosing androgynous furniture or a neutral palette.
-By marrying classically masculine and feminine textures, colors, patterns, shapes, and objects, your room will achieve a pleasing balance that will make men, women, and children alike feel comfortable.
+By marrying classically masculine and feminine textures, colors, patterns, shapes, and objects, your gender neutral room will achieve a pleasing balance that will make men, women, and children alike feel comfortable.
 Whether you’re decorating a man cave or a young girl’s room, a first apartment for newlyweds or a family home, here are tips for creating a gender-neutral space.

 If you’re starting with a masculine room with dark-wood floors, deep-gray walls, and industrial windows, soften it with vases of flowers, sculptures, mirrored furniture, pretty wall sconces, or anything else that helps balance the masculine energy.
 Give a living room full of frilly florals a dose of testosterone with a rugged coffee table or trunk, an industrial light fixture, or a coat of dark paint.

 #2 Pair Objects That Get Along But Don’t Match